yeesaurus/yeeassistantforcoding/README.md

 ## 🦕YeeTeam
    We are team of 2!

-   We love tea and milk!
+   We love tea and cola!

    This is our first project!!